 - Vicarious reinforcement

-Observational learning is a form of social learning.
-It takes place by watching the behavior of others.
-It can occur in a number of different ways and does not require reinforcement in order to be successful.
+It can occur in several different ways and does not require reinforcement to be successful.
 This type of learning often involves observing the behavior of a parent, friend, teacher, sibling, or another person who has a perceived authority or status in a given area.

 Humans are naturally inclined to observe others and then try to imitate those actions.
-However, it the process itself involves a number of key steps.
-Factors such as attention and memory can play a role in how well an observed behavior is learned and remembered.
+However, this process itself involves several key steps.
+Factors such as attention and memory can affect how well an observed behavior is learned and remembered.

-In order to learn a behavior, people must first pay attention to it.
-If a person wants to learn something, the first thing they need to do is pay attention to what is happening.
+To learn a behavior, people must first pay attention to it.
+If a person wants to learn something, they must first pay attention to what is happening.
 This often means that the action needs to stand out in some way.

-For example, you might pay attention to someone who is engaging in an action that you find interesting in some way.
-If you happen to love basketball, for example, you might pay closer attention to how another player throws the ball toward the hoop.
+For example, you might pay attention to someone who is engaging in an activity that you find interesting in some way.
+If you love basketball, for example, you might pay closer attention to how another player throws the ball toward the hoop.

 In some cases, this might involve directly watching someone perform an action.
-It can also involve watching someone do something in an asynchronous format, such as watching it on television, in a movie, or in a video game.
+It can also involve watching someone do something asynchronously, such as watching it on television, in a movie, or a video game.

-Other factors that might influence retention include such things as interference, time, interest, and motivation.
+Other factors that might influence retention include interference, time, interest, and motivation.

-- Interference: If there are other things in the environment competing for attention, they may interfere with how well the observed learning is retained.
+- Interference: If other things in the environment compete for attention, they may interfere with how well the observed learning is retained.

 - Time: If a great deal of time lapses between the observation and the performance of the behavior, memory of the action may also be weak.

-- Motivation: Interest and motivation can play a major role in how well observational learning is retained.
-If it is something the person is greatly interested in or if he or she is highly motivated to imitate the observed actions, retention will likely be much greater.
+- Motivation: Interest and motivation can significantly influence how well observational learning is retained.
+If it is something the person is greatly interested in or if he or she is highly motivated to imitate the observed actions, retention will likely be much more significant.

-The next step in the observational learning process is to actually reproduce the observed behavior.
-In order to try to copy the observed behavior, the learner must possess both the physical ability and resources to attempt the action.
+The next step in the observational learning process is reproducing the observed behavior.
+To try to copy the observed behavior, the learner must possess both the physical ability and resources to attempt the action.

 For example, a beginner basketball player might not yet be capable of producing the actions of a much more skilled player.
-He needs to first bridge the gap between his or her existing skill level and the observed moves before he tries to replicate them.
+They need first to bridge the gap between their existing skill level and the observed moves before they try to replicate them.

 Motivation to engage in the observed behavior is perhaps the most important to the process.
 Even if a person attends to, retains, and is capable of reproducing the behavior, they will not have a reason to do so unless they are properly motivated.

-Bandura identified a number of factors that can influence the motivation in observational learning.
+Bandura identified a number of factors that can influence motivation in observational learning.

 You are more likely to imitate:

-- If the observed model was rewarded for his or her actions
+- If the observed model was rewarded for their actions

 - When the model is the same age and sex as you, or if you share similar interests